The Web

 and rules can cause harmony or major stress, so family members and

-supporters need to understand them.
+supporters need to understand and be aware of them.

 This article